o3de/o3de-multiplayersample-assets/CONTRIBUTING.md

 If you are authoring and submitting content to this o3de-multiplayer-assets repository, you should abide by the best practices outlined in the guides located in the following location [o3de-multiplayersample-assets/Guides](https://github.com/o3de/o3de-multiplayersample-assets/tree/main/Guides)

-These guide are a work in progress, may not be complete and are maintained by the community.
-If there are important workflows or information that is critical but missing, please [file a GHI for this repo (link)](https://github.com/o3de/o3de-multiplayersample-assets/issues/new) We encourage contributors and the community to also write additional content for these guides, so feel free to make changes and push a PR with updates.
+These guides are a work in progress, may not be complete and are maintained by the community.
+If there are important workflows or information that is critical but missing, please [file a GHI for this repo (link)](https://github.com/o3de/o3de-multiplayersample-assets/issues/new).
+We encourage contributors and the community to also write additional content for these guides, so feel free to make changes and push a PR with updates.

 #### [Getting Started (link)](https://github.com/o3de/o3de-multiplayersample-assets/blob/main/Guides/GettingStarted.md)